 City-Parish approves lease on new 911 call center, possibly raising phone fees for residents

-BATON ROUGE- The City-Parish looking to make some big upgrades to the current 911 call system, which may raise residents phone bills.
+BATON ROUGE- The EBR Parish Communication District is looking to make some big upgrades to the current 911 call system, which may raise residents phone fees.

 Wednesday afternoon, the Board of Commissioners voted to approve a lease for a new building that will serve as a parish-wide backup location.
 Director Jim Verlander says it's the first of its kind in the parish.